Commuting symplectomorphisms and Dehn twists in divisors

 One can repeat all constructions after swapping $f$ and $g$ to get

-Here $j^{R,1}=j^{1,\frac 1 R}$ is another complex structure on the torus (which is `long' in the $s$-direction, while $j^{1,R}$ is `long' in the $t$-direction), and $\tilde J_1$ some other almost complex structure.
+Here $j^{R,1}=j^{1,\frac 1 R}$ is another complex structure on the torus (which is ``long'' in the $s$-direction, while $j^{1,R}$ is ``long'' in the $t$-direction), and $\tilde J_1$ some other almost complex structure on the total space.
 Now Theorem~\ref{th:ell_rel} follows from Proposition~\ref{prop:count_sec_torus_invar}. \end{proof}